Slater Cup: Records

-The most points scored in a Slater Cup fixture is 18, set by Handré Pollard in 2023 and Santiago Carreras 2025.
-Pollard scored 3 conversions and 4 penalties, with Carreras scoring 1 try, 1 penalty, and 5 conversions.
-The most tries scored in a Slater Cup fixture is 3, held by Max Llewellyn set in 2024.
+The most points scored in a Slater Cup fixture is 18, set by Handré Pollard in the 3rd edition and matched by Santiago Carreras in the 6th edition.
+Pollard scored 3 conversions and 4 penalties, while Carreras scored 1 try, 1 penalty and 5 conversions.
+The most tries scored in a single Slater Cup fixture is 3, held by Max Llewellyn, set in the 5th edition.